doctorn/obake/README.md

 When developing an application, configuration formats and internal data-structures typically evolve between versions.
-However, maintaining backwards compatability between these versions requires declaring a maintaining data-structures for legacy formats and code for migrating between them.
+However, maintaining backwards compatability between these versions requires declaring and maintaining data-structures for legacy formats and code for migrating between them.
 Obake aims to make this process effortless.

 ## Getting Started